Prime Minister of the Netherlands: History

 Gradually the prime minister became an official function of government leader, taken by the political leader of the largest party.
-Since 1845, the role of the first minister is relevant.
+Since 1848, the role of the first minister is relevant.
 In that year the Constitution of the Netherlands was amended to make ministers responsible to the States General and no longer responsible to the king, who acted as the leader of cabinet.
 Until 1901, the position chair of the Council of Ministers officially rotated between ministers.
 Between 1901 and 1945, the position formally still rotated, but prominent politicians could claim a rotation period of four years.

 In 1937, a separate Ministry of General Affairs was instituted, which was informally linked to the prime minister.
-Barend Biesheuvel (1971–1974) was the last prime minister who was not the political leader of the largest party in cabinet; his was actually the third largest.
+Barend Biesheuvel (1971–1973) was the last prime minister who was not the political leader of the largest party in cabinet (his was actually the third largest), until the appointment of Dick Schoof (2024–present) who is an independent politician chosen to lead the right wing coalition.
 In 1983 the function of prime minister was laid down in the constitution.

+Since then, the prime minister's formal title has been "minister-president.”
+In keeping with longstanding practice for heads of government in English-speaking parliamentary regimes, the title is almost always back-translated as "prime minister."

-The position of the prime minister has been enforced by the creation of the European Council.
-In November 2006, the rules of procedure of the council of ministers was changed to allow the prime minister to put any item on the agenda of the council and longer have to wait for a minister to take the initiative.
-A change of the rules of procedure of the cabinet in July 2008 allowed the prime minister to direct other ministers on the costs of the Royal House, which are covered by several ministries.
+The position of the prime minister has been reinforced by the creation of the European Council.
+In November 2006, the rules of procedure of the council of ministers was changed to allow the prime minister to put any item on the agenda of the council and no longer have to wait for a minister to take the initiative.
+A change of the rules of procedure of the cabinet in July 2008 allowed the prime minister to manage costs of the Royal House across departments, to make one department in control of cost of the Royal House which are covered by several ministries.